Susan K. Harris

 Mark Twain’s life and writings; 19th-century American women writers & their readers; 19th & 20th-century immigrant writing; 19th-century American literature; issues of national identity, citizenship, religion, & race in American literature and culture.

 Selected Publications —

 Mark Twain, the World, and Me.
 A collection of essays tracing themes Mark Twain starts in Following the Equator, his travelogue recounting his 1895/96 lecture tour around the world.
 The themes include genocide, cross-race and cross-gender ambiguity, species decimation, Hindu rituals, and South African politics.
 The essays are cross-genre: Twain biography and lit crit; historical research; Harris's own personal narrative.
-In-Process.
+University of Alabama Press, 2020.

 God’s Arbiters: Americans and the Philippines, 1898-1902 (Oxford, 2011); Annie Adams Fields, Mary Gladstone Drew, and The Work of the Late 19th-Century Hostess (Palgrave/St. Martin's, 2002); The Courtship of Olivia Langdon and Mark Twain(Cambridge, 1996); 19th-Century American Women's Novels: Interpretive Strategies(Cambridge, 1990); Mark Twain's Escape from Time: A Study of Patterns and Images(Missouri, 1982).